-Answer: Hiring your first Jr software developer is only different from hiring any other employee in one keyway.
-Jr-Level people need more guidance, patience, and mentoring than the other skill levels.
+Answer: Hiring your first Jr software developer differs from hiring any other employee in one keyway.
+Jr-Level people need more guidance, patience, and mentoring than those different skill levels.
 It would be best if you committed to spending time with your new Jr-Level employee to help them grow.

-Don’t get me wrong, you have a ton of considerations you should make during the hiring process, but before you decide you want to hire a Jr-Level Engineer, you should make sure you know what you are paying for.
+Don’t get me wrong, you have a ton of considerations you should make during the hiring process, but before you decide to hire a Jr-Level Software Engineer, you should make sure you know what kind of commitment you are making.
 Because with a Jr Developer or Engineer, you are not only paying them in monetary compensation, but you should be devoting time and effort to growing them out of the Jr-Level.

 If you are on a tight time crunch for your project, you may not want the Jr-Level coder; however, if you are working on something long-term and can invest in someone’s career, then a Jr-Level position might be the right fit.

-Before you decide, though, you might want to know the Junior Level Software Engineer’s role, which I cover in the next section.
-I also wrote another article about this subject (Junior Software Engineer: What Should I Expect).
+Before you decide, you might want to know more about the Junior Level Software Engineer’s role.
+I wrote another article about this subject from the aspect of the developer: Junior Software Engineer: What Should I Expect.

 What is the Role of a Junior Level Software Developer?

 You’re the boss!
-You can have your Junior Level Software Engineer stand in the corner and recite documentation all day if you want.
-However, I’m sure we can find something much more productive for the newest and greenest member of your team.
+If you want, you can have your Junior Level Software Engineer stand in the corner and recite documentation all day.
+However, I’m sure we can find something much more productive for your team’s newest and greenest member.

 Before we get into roles, let’s start with some basics that should happen at any new job.

-- Make introductions where necessary, show people around, let them know the culture.
+- Make introductions where necessary, show people around, and let them know the culture.

-- Let them set up and familiarize themselves with their computer and the coding environment.
+- Let them familiarize themselves with their computer and the coding environment.

 - Yes, this is very similar to the first task, where the first one is more about the office and hierarchy of the workplace.
-Now you need to let them start getting familiar with the digital structures and standard operating procedures for your company and project.
-Realize this can take a few days up to a couple of weeks depending on several factors.
+Now you need to let them start getting familiar with your company and project’s digital structures and standard operating procedures.
+Realize this can take a few days up to a couple of weeks, depending on several factors.

 - Let them fail but only just enough; then guide them

-- Some might see this feels a little familiar to other project management methodologies and even agile.
-It is also suitable for the employee’s psychological well-being to know someone is there to help, but they are given the room to try things.
+- Some might see this as familiar to other project management methodologies and even agile.
+It is also beneficial for the employee’s mental well-being to know that they are helped but have the freedom to try things.

 For the most part, be ready to do a lot of training.
-Be ready for a lot of guidance.
-You can hope for a surprise of someone that is very good but just never had a title before.
+Be prepared for a lot of guidance.
+You can hope for a surprise from someone who is very good but has never had a title before.
 In such a case, you can move them out of the Jr-Level much faster.
 Some companies I know about have the Junior title for only as long as needed, which could be as little as one week.

 Although I have talked much about treating them well, you should still expect them to do quality work and help you move your project forward.
-For that reason, I have compiled the following list from my other article.
+Therefore, I have compiled the following list from my other article.